 If there is a question of the degree of seriousness, the local EMS will be notified by dialing 911.

-A person will be designated by the Manager, Supervisor, or Job Coach to stand by the nearest exit to direct the EMS to the emergency site.
+A person will be designated by the Supervisor to stand by the nearest exit to direct the EMS to the emergency site.

 An accident report will be completed immediately and follow up assistance will be provided.